Duane Henry

 Duane Henry (born 18 March 1985) is an English actor.
-Henry is most notable for his work on NCIS, Doctors, and W.E.
+Henry is most notable for his roles as Clayton Reeves in NCIS and Gareth Broadhurst in Doctors.
 He currently resides in Los Angeles, California.

 Early life

 Duane Henry was born in Birmingham, West Midlands, England.
 He grew up in a working class home in Handsworth.
 As a child, Henry attended St. Francis Catholic Primary School in Birmingham, and St. John Wall School in Handsworth, eventually studying drama at Dudley College.
 When he was 17, Henry moved to London to explore a career in the entertainment industry.

 Career

 Henry first began acting in 2004, a year after moving to London on November 27, 2003.
 His first acting role was alongside Samantha Janus on The Afternoon Play, a British television anthology series.
 From 2004 to 2011, Henry made a variety of guest appearances on popular British television dramas, including Doctor Who, The Bill, and The Cut, earning him a nomination for the British Academy of Film and Television Arts (BAFTA) Screen National Award for Best Emerging Talent in 2010.

 From 2005 to 2013, Henry played five roles on the British medical soap opera Doctors, originally set in Birmingham.
 He played Gareth Broadhurst, a former soldier with PTSD in a three-part special of the show released in 2013 entitled Doctors: War Zone.
 Henry attributes his success on Doctors to the fact that he is a native of Birmingham and is therefore automatically considered for roles on the show.
 Then, in 2011, Henry played a security guard in Madonna’s historical romance drama W.E.